 If you have problems paying your mortgage, it may be possible to increase your income to make your mortgage more affordable.

 Think carefully before signing up to a sale and lease back scheme.
 There may be major risks involved.

 If you are claiming benefits you might be eligible to apply for Support for Mortgage Interest (paid as a loan).

-If you are worried about your mortgage payments, please download the leaflet below for advice:
+If you are worried about your mortgage payments, please download advice for managing debt, mortgage and rent problems

 If you are struggling to pay your rent or are at risk of losing your home because you owe your landlord rent, you need to take action.

 Debts relating to your home should always be your top financial priority.